-STEEL FABRICATION SHOP DOCUMENTATION
+METAL FABRICATION SHOP DOCUMENTATION

-A copy of material acceptance reports, such as Mill Test Certifications and test reports of material sampled and submitted to the Department of Transportation Materials Laboratory shall be retained in the DOT inspector records.
+A copy of material acceptance reports, such as Mill Test Certifications and test reports of material sampled and submitted to the Department of Transportation Materials Laboratory shall be retained in the DOT fabrication inspector 2 (Quality Assurance) records.
 Records shall be kept of the various phases of shop inspection.
 Such records shall include the inspection date and the initials of the individual conducting the inspection.
 All products of iron, steel, or a coating of steel shall meet the requirements of IM 107, Buy America.

 A. Heat Numbers & Grades of Steel